Planto-Mart/Main-Website/README.md

 The CI/CD pipeline must run error-free.
 Both ESLint checks and Next.js build must pass successfully for the PR to be valid.
 ## 5. Conflict Resolution
-If any merge conflicts arise, contributors should immediately contact the CTO for resolution.
+If any merge conflicts arise, contributors should immediately contact [Adnan](https://github.com/Adnan-The-Coder) for resolution.
 ## 6. PR Review Time
 All PRs should be reviewed and resolved within 5 days of submission.